Bangladesh University of Engineering and Technology: List of vice-chancellors

+Admission

 Undergraduate

+The undergraduate admission of BUET is based on grades and examinations.
+Extracurriculars or financial needs are not considered in the admission process.

-The Undergraduate admission test is one of the most intensive written examinations in Bangladesh.
-After completion of higher secondary level (HSC) education, a student can submit her or his application for undergraduate admission if he/she fulfills the minimum requirements.
+The undergraduate admission test is a fairly competitive written examination.
+After completion of higher secondary level (HSC) education, a student can submit his/her application for undergraduate admission if he/she fulfills the minimum requirements.

-The students with the best grades in Mathematics, Physics, Chemistry, English & Bengali on their Higher Secondary School Certificate (HSC) examination are allowed to take the admission test.
-The screening process allows 20,000 students to sit for the admission test based on the cumulative sum of their GPA in those five subjects.
+The students with the best grades in mathematics, physics and chemistry on their Higher Secondary School Certificate (HSC) examination are allowed to take the admission test.
+The screening process allows 18,000 students to sit for the preliminary admission test based on the cumulative sum of their GPA in those three subjects.

-After the competitive admission test, only about 1,275 students get selected on the basis of merit and are offered admission.
-The admission test is of 600 marks, with 60 questions carrying 10 marks each.
-20 questions are from physics, 20 from chemistry and 20 from mathematics.
+After the admission test, about 1,309 students get selected on the basis of merit and are offered admission.
+The admission test is of 400 marks, with 40 questions carrying 10 marks each.
+13 questions are from physics, 13 from chemistry and 14 from mathematics.
+The test is taken within two hours.

 There are 26 seats for foreign students at the undergraduate level.
-The pre-requisite qualification for admission is HSC or GCE A-level or its equivalent with high grades in Mathematics, Physics, and Chemistry.
+The pre-requisite qualification for admission is HSC or GCE A-level or its equivalent with high grades in mathematics, physics, and chemistry.
 The admission fee is $200; the course registration fee is US$50 per credit hour and the approximate cost of food, lodging etc. is US$100 per month.
 A maximum of 10 students from a single country are allowed for admission.

 Postgraduate

-In Masters and PhD programs, around 1,000 graduate students are accepted on an annual basis.
+In master's and PhD programs, around 1,000 graduate students are accepted on an annual basis.
 For admission to these programs, candidates are required to appear in interviews and/or written tests.

 Postgraduate degrees offered by departments and institutes are MSc (Master of Science), MSc Engg.
 (Master of Science in Engineering), M. Engg (Master of Engineering), MURP (Master of Urban and Regional Planning), MArch (Master of Architecture), M.Phil.
 (Master of Philosophy) and PhD (Doctor of Philosophy).
 Postgraduate diplomas (PG.
 Dip.) are also offered in IT and Water resources development.